 Though its chemical formula remained almost the same over the last 100 years, the tin box went through many different kinds of designs as you can see in the above picture.
 But one thing to notice is that the impressive dark blue color has become very consistent and contributed a lot to the brand’s unique identity.

-After the launching of moisturizer, they gained popularity all over Europe and were able to expand their business by introducing various kinds of sunscreen and many other products for children too.
+After the launching of the moisturizer, they gained popularity all over Europe and were able to expand their business by introducing various kinds of sunscreen and many other products for children too.
 They have constantly reframed the brand to appeal more widely in the global market.

 |Founder||Dr. Oscar Troplowitz|